How to Raise Your Credit Score

 You may have heard that you should keep your credit utilization ratio (how much of your available credit you use) to 30%.
 But Schulz recommends that as a maximum — most people with a credit score of 800 or more have an average credit utilization ratio of just 7%.
 So really, the lower the better.

-According to a recent CreditCards.com report, 22% of survey respondents also believe that carrying a balance on a credit card is one way to build your credit.
+According to one CreditCards.com report, 22% of survey respondents also believe that carrying a balance on a credit card is one way to build your credit.
 But it’s simply not true.
 “It’s kind of the cockroach of personal finance myths, because you just can’t seem to kill it,” Schulz says.
 “Job number one for anyone with a credit card is to pay that balance off in full as soon as you possibly can.”

 So how can you keep your credit utilization low?